Michael Chang: Tennis career

+Junior

+Chang first came to the tennis world's attention at age 12 as an outstanding junior player who set numerous "youngest-ever" records.
+At age 12 he also won his first national title, the USTA Junior Hard Court singles.
+At age 13, he won the Fiesta Bowl 16s.
+In July 1987, at the age of 15, Chang won another USTA Junior Hard Court singles, beating Pete Sampras in the final, and a month later, in Kalamazoo, he won America’s most prestigious junior event, the United States Nationals U18s tournament, beating Jim Courier in the final.
+This victory earned him a wildcard for the U.S. Open.

 Chang was introduced to tennis by his father Joe, who was his first coach.
 During his rise in 1989 (including his French Open title), he was coached by José Higueras.
 For much of his professional career, he was coached by his older brother Carl Chang, who also played in several doubles tournaments with him in the early 1990s.
-He was the first player to be beaten by Roger Federer in the main draw of a Grand Slam tournament, at the 2000 Australian Open.
-He was also the second player to be beaten by Andy Roddick in the main draw of a Grand Slam tournament, in the second round of the French Open in 2001.